Save money on your mortgage refinance costs

 Unless your lender or loan program requires a waiting period, you can refinance anytime.
 But should you?
 Refinancing works best when your new mortgage accomplishes a goal such as shortening your loan term, lowering your monthly payment, tapping equity, or getting into a lower rate.
 Refinancing repeatedly could see you spending more in lender fees than you’ll save or extending your loan term to the point where you pay more interest in the long run.
 So before you refinance, run the numbers and make sure the new loan has an overall financial benefit.

 What are today’s mortgage rates?

-Mortgage rates are low, and continue below historical levels.
-Today’s rates combined with refinance best practices yield solid value for homeowners.
+Mortgage rates are low and continue to sit below historical levels.
+Today’s rates combined with refinancing best practices yield solid value for homeowners.

 Request a refinance rate today to see how much you could save.Time to make a move?
 Let us find the right mortgage for you